sonic-net/SONiC/doc/aaa/TACACS+ Design.md

  - Max TACACS server  count was hardcoded, default count is 8.

 ## 3.3 Local authorization
- - Operation system limitation: SONiC based on linux system, so permission to execute local command are managed by Linux file permission control.
-This means TACACS+ authorization can't config to disable 'local' authorization, and local authorization must be last authorization in authorization method list.
+ - Operation system limitation: SONiC based on Linux system, so permission to execute local command are managed by Linux file permission control.
+This means when enable both TACACS+ authorization and local authorization, local authorization will always happen after TACACS+ authorization.

 # 4 Design
 ## 4.1 Authentication